LiamMullen8/Numerical-Analysis-Fun/Collatz/README.md

 Powers of two will collapse the fastest as the sequence will be strictly decreasing through division of 2 - This would take O(logn) time to converge.

 Worst Case:
-It is hard to determine the worst case for this convergence of this sequence as it gives rise to very unpredictable behavior.
+It is hard to determine the worst case for this convergence of this sequence as it gives rise to very unpredictable behavior. will update as i figure out more
 ```